ara-astronomia/fits-archiver/README.md

 2 - fits2csv.sh

-  Extracts the FITS HEADERS from the images and collect them on csv files divided per year.
+  Extracts the FITS HEADERS from the images and collect them on csv files divided per year using https://github.com/ara-astronomia/dbFits

 2a - The ARA website downloads daily these csv files and save into its DB the values.